 Wedding Dress 101

 I can’t tell you how many different styles of dresses I’ve photographed in the last few years.
 White, ivory, pink, details of black lace, poofy ballgowns, straps, strapless, tulle, ruched, flowy, fitted, bedazzled...you name it, I’ve seen it!
-After talking to so many brides about their dresses, how many they tried on, where they went and how they made their final decision, I am ready to embark on my very own dress shopping adventure.
+After talking to so many brides about their dresses, how many they tried on, where they went and how they made their final decision, I am ready to share some advice with you before you say yes to the dress!

-I wouldn’t call myself a wedding dress pro, but there are a few things I am keeping in mind as I search for the perfect dress.
+I wouldn’t call myself a wedding dress pro, but there are a few things I'm going to share with you that you should keep in mind when shopping for your dress.
 (Not to mention, I’ve spent many hours on Pinterest looking for inspiration).

-Pick your entourage wisely.
+3) Pick your entourage wisely.
 We have all seen episodes of Say Yes to the Dress that have ended in fights and tears caused by the bride’s friends and family.
 Most bridal salons will recommend that bringing between 2 and 4 people is ideal.
 Having more than four can cause chaos and stress on the bride, especially if you have some loved ones with strong opinions!
 The most important thing to remember is to pick people that will give you their support, honest feedback, and help you stay true to yourself during the appointment, whether this means bringing only your mom or your entire wedding party.
-I have already planned several appointments, so instead of inviting all five bridesmaids AND my mom AND my mother-in-law all at once, I am spreading it out to only have four or five people attend each.
 You might also want to consider the space at the bridal shop you are going to.
 Will there be seating room for everybody, or will you be squeezed into a bridal suite with everybody standing and waiting?

 I think this is one of the more exciting parts of wedding planning.
 Have fun with it!
 For those of you who have already been through it, leave some of your tips and advice in the comments below so that future brides know what to expect.
 Is there anything you wish you would have known before going to an appointment or purchasing your dress?